boxing/boxrec/README.md

 Boxrec has a limit on requests if you aren't logged in.
 Although you can make requests without logging in, it's suggested to register a user to prevent issues using this.

-Note: Boxrec doesn't support HTTPS, keep that in mind with passwords
+Note: Boxrec does not support HTTPS, keep that in mind with passwords

 ```
 boxrec.login(username, password)